 “The primary reason prospects ghost salespeople is because they have found a better alternative.
 It could mean many things, such as a competitor's product or service, that suits their needs more closely.
 It could also mean they have found a more cost-effective option elsewhere.
 Sometimes, they may have realized that their investment in the product or service was too significant and opted out altogether,” she says.

-Understanding why a prospect ghosts you is the best way to prevent ghosting from happening in the first place.
-But reconnecting with clients who go MIA after you’ve already started a conversation is a whole different ballgame.
+Understanding why a prospect ghosts you is the best way to prevent ghosting from happening in the first place. reconnecting with prospects who stop responding mid-conversation requires a different approach.

 5 strategies to win back ghosted leads in B2B sales